Part 2: Public goods game¶

 The solution is not to re-read the code until you find an error; it’s to interactively test your program.

+The simplest way is using print() statements.
 If you don’t learn this technique, you won’t be able to program games effectively.

 You just need to insert a line in your code like this:

-print('group.total_contribution is', self.group.total_contribution)
+print('group.total_contribution is', group.total_contribution)

-Put this line in the part of your code that’s not working, such as the payoff method defined above.
+Put this line in the part of your code that’s not working, such as the payoff function defined above.
 When you play the game in your browser and that code gets executed, your print statement will be displayed in your command prompt window (not in your web browser).

 You can sprinkle lots of prints in your code